DoTheEvo/ANGRYsearch/README.md

 ### Lite mode vs Full mode

-ANGRYsearch can be set to two different modes in its config, default being `lite`
+angrysearch can be set to two different modes in its config, default being `lite`
 * **lite mode** will not index size of files and date of last modification, it shows only items name and path
 * **full mode** shows size and date of the last modification, the drawback is that indexing takes roughly two times longer since every file and folder gets additional stats calls during indexing